Our Future Path! A plan for a better world!

 Overview

-There could be numerous reasons why goods or services are not being adequately produced locally or by dependable and reliable trading partners.
-In many cases it may be a lack of some basic resource.
-In other cases, it may be that undependable or unreliable trading partners may be undercutting others with cheap labor, are not adhering to common pollution or safety standards, or doing things to control the market of some good or service.
+There could be numerous reasons why goods or services are not produced adequately locally or by dependable and reliable trading partners.
+In many cases it may be a lack of some basic resources.
+In other cases, it may be that undependable or unreliable trading partners may be undercutting others with cheap labor, are not adhering to common pollution or safety standards, or are doing things to control or monopolize the market of some good or service.

-If we have a lack of some resource, then we must find a way to get that resource.
-If we are lacking the needed skilled workers, then we need to beef up education and training.
+If we have a lack of resources, then we must find a way to get those resources.
+If we are lacking the skilled workers needed, then we need to beef up education and training.
 If we are lacking energy, then we need to build up renewable energy capture and storage capacity.
 If we are lacking raw materials, then we need to find new sources and to recycle more.

 In some cases, there may be a lack of infrastructure or expertise in producing or providing some good or service.
 In those cases, our Moderated Governments may need to provide some support to help businesses to ramp up to produce or to provide the needed goods or services.
 In some cases, that would mean providing some temporary incentives or disincentives to encourage local individuals and businesses to do what is necessary to provide what we need.